Electricity and reticulated natural gas rebates for residential home parks and multi-unit residential premises

 - supplies electricity and/or reticulated natural gas to each of the separately identifiable vans, flats or home units

-- charges for electricity and/or reticulated natural gas used by the tenants based on metered consumption.
+- charges for electricity and/or reticulated natural gas used by residents based on metered consumption.

-To be eligible, pensioners and seniors must hold any of the following:
+To be eligible, residents must have 1 of the following:

-Eligible customers must live alone or share the premises with:
+Eligible residents must live alone or share the premises with: